Whether you’re leaving school, considering a career change, or wanting to return to work after a break, work experience can be a real help

 With two-week or four-week placement opportunities available in various teams throughout Royal London, such as Consumer, Operations, Finance, Intermediary, HR and Legal, there really is something for everyone.

 When you come and join us for your placement, you’ll be getting a proper insight into day-to-day life at Royal London, taking on real tasks and working closely with your chosen team.

-In 2017 and 2018, our work experience candidates took on placements in our offices around the UK.
+Since 2017, our work experience candidates have taken on placements in our offices around the UK.
 From writing presentations and analysing figures to individual projects and contributing to team meetings, they all got stuck into work at Royal London.

 Holly Bradford, London Office, Consumer Department

 “My experience here has been really enjoyable.
 It’s a lovely team and work environment, and everyone seems to really care about the products.
 One of the main tasks I got given was a personal project.
 This was engaging a younger generation in using investment and protection products, which I then presented to the rest of the team.
 [Because of this placement] I’ve discovered what career path I could eventually go down.”

 Rohan Parekh, Wilmslow Office, Consumer Department

 “Working in an office was really good for me.
 All my expectations were exceeded [in terms of] the environment and the people I’ve been working with – they always had time for me.
 It gave me such an insight into what I’d like to do in the future, and you find that you learn more about yourself.
 I’ve worked on Excel spreadsheets and made PowerPoint presentations, and it’s quite satisfying seeing a presentation you’ve made being used in Royal London’s day-to-day work.”